How to Pack a Cooler like a Pro

 Clean thoroughly

 If you are like us, there is a good chance you didn’t do a great job cleaning the cooler after your last trip.
 Take a moment now and wash it down with a disinfectant spray.
-One of the best ways to increase food safety is to start with a squeaky clean cooler.
+One of the best ways to increase food safety is to start with a squeaky-clean cooler.

 Pre-chill

-This step is very optional, but if you’re really trying to maximize performance, consider pre-chilling your cooler with cold water and/or sacrificial ice a few hours prior to your trip.
+This step is optional, but if you’re really trying to maximize performance, consider pre-chilling your cooler with cold water and/or sacrificial ice a few hours prior to your trip.
 Dump this ice/water mixture right before you’re ready to start packing the cooler and then reload with fresh ice.
 This step will chill the interior of your cooler, so it starts off freezing cold.

 Watertight containers of food stacked on a refrigerator shelf.